MariaRiosNavarro/react-blog/README.md

     return <div>Article not found</div>;
   }

-  // You can use the properties of the found object (articleDetail here) and give them to your component.
+  // You can give the values of the object found to your component

   return (
     <>